v0ss3n/jekyll/_posts/fablab/2019-10-24-upgrading a tevo tarantula.md

 - 1x Z rails left motor mount
 - 1x Z rails right motor mount
 - 1x? extended lead screw gantry (not sure what this is or where this should go)

+However some of the parts in the Tevo can be reused: we already have a right motor mount for the Z-axis, so I don't have to print that.
+I replaced the left motor mount with [this](https://www.thingiverse.com/thing:3522306) part, as it is the mirrored and edited version of the one we have for the right motor.
+This way the Z-axis is symmetrical.

 ##### Links
 - <https://help.tevo.cn/knowledge-base/my-axis-does-not-stop-when-homing-my-tevo-tarantula/>